 - performs flexible uretero-renoscopy for the surveillance and treatment of tumours involving the upper urinary tract.

 - introduced endoscopic laser ablation of bladder tumours under local anaesthetic

-Kay Thomas is the deputy medical director for the transplant, renal and urology directorate.
+Kay is the deputy medical director for transplant, renal and urology services.

 Education and training